volkankahraman/flutter_test_project/Questions.md

 10. Just like the name suggests const is for constant variables that are immutable variables.
-There is also another type called ==final==.
+There is also another type called **final**.
 The main difference between finaland const is that you can’t define an object that has a constructor function with const and the creator of the object class should also be const.